moroz/hatarake/app/views/pages/tos.en.html.md

 3. The account of a user who notoriously acts against the Website will be banned, and all of their job offers removed.

-4. A banned user may solicit the unlocking of their account once every 2 months on the condition that they purchase a Premium Service Bundle for at least 99 PLN.
+4. A banned user may solicit the unlocking of their account once every 2 months on the condition that they purchase a bundle of paid services for at least 99 PLN.

 ## Means of contact.